simit22/pdf-translator/README.md

 3. Run the tool with the specified input parameters.
 4. Retrieve the translated PDF file as output.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to the PDF Translator Tool, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.